|01 March 2011

 According to editors Anthony D. Feig of Central Michigan University and Alison Stokes of the University of Plymouth, key qualities of the book include (1) it is an accessible guide to understanding qualitative research in a geoscience setting; (2) it provides an examination of the researcher’s role in the inquiry process; (3) it is an exploration of mixed-methods approaches, ethnography, and grounded theory; and (4) it includes firsthand insights into concept inventory design.

-Individual copies may be purchased through the Geological Society of America online bookstore, or by contacting GSA Sales and Service, .
+Individual copies may be purchased through the Geological Society of America online store, or by contacting GSA Sales and Service, .

 Book editors of earth science journals/publications may request a review copy by contacting Jeanette Hammann, .